Evolutionary-Intelligence/PSO-30-SI/README.md

 This is one part of [https://evolutionary-intelligence.github.io/](https://evolutionary-intelligence.github.io/) for the **PSO30** Seminar on SUSTech, Shenzhen, China.

+* A 2025 Seminar on 30-Year PSO at SUSTech, Shenzhen, China

 ## Members of Program Committee

 *Ordered in Family Name*